bobekryant/bobekryant.github.io/content/NBA/shot_clock1.md

 </ol>

 This information can then be extrapolated and used as a decision making tool.
-If the player believes that his current shot is highest expected value his team is going to get this posession then he should shoot it; else he should turn the shot down.
+If the player believes that his current shot is highest expected value his team is going to get this possession then he should shoot it; else he should turn the shot down.
-This is a very hard decision, because players do not know the expected value in the future; at best the player holding the ball can pass to a teammate and calculate his teammate's expected value.
+This is a very hard decision, because players do not know the expected value in the future; at best the player holding the ball can pass to a teammate and calculate his teammate's expected value of a shot using the same criteria above.
-Besides the one pass ahead calculation (which will have a lot of variance), most of the time a player just would not know the future value of this posession, so it brings a game theory question of what to do with the ball.
+Besides the one pass ahead calculation (which will have a lot of variance), most of the time a player just would not know the future value of this possession, so it brings a game theory question of what to do with the ball.
 </p>

 <p>
 A player can rely on the PPP trade-off curve to aid in his decision making process.
-On a broad level, if a shot creates more expected value than the $E[PPP]$ at the given shot clock time, a player should probably shoot the ball as it provides his team with higher than average PPP which is a winning strategy in the long run.
+On a broad level, if a shot creates more expected value than the $E[PPP]$ at the given shot clock time, a player should probably shoot the ball.
+This provides his team with higher than average PPP which by definition is a winning strategy in the long run[ref]Teams can customize the PPP trade-off curve to add in their own percentages as they may be more or less efficient than league average[/ref].
 Using the same graph as above, I shaded the green area to represent optimal area to shoot and shall refer to this area as the green zone.
-Most of the time the optimal strategy is to take the first shot that is in the green area, as the expected value of the posession decreases the longer a team holds the ball.
+Most of the time the optimal strategy is to take the first shot that is in the green area, as the expected value of the possession decreases the longer a team holds the ball.
 I say most, because as mentioned previously there are occasions where the extra pass leads to an increase in $E[PPP]$ and players need to weigh this trade off carefully.
 </p>